vssense/Compiler/ReadMe.md

 ### Syntax :+1:

-> You have to save your program with Windows 1251 encoding
+> You have to save your program with Windows 1251 encoding.

-> if you are BUSURMANIN you can use english key-words instead of SLAVIK
+> if you are BUSURMANIN you can use english key-words instead of SLAVIK.

 > There is no digits - you can use only drevniy rus arithmetics :smirk_cat: :
 >
 > - 0  - ноль        - nol